 It is advisable to get Human Resources (HR) involved in the process early.
 Unless you have plans to re-deploy your workforce you will be making a number of people redundant.
 Furthermore, depending upon the proportion of work carried out by some staff, it is probably the case that you cannot simply let those people go.

-All businesses in the United Kingdom are required to comply with the Transfer of Undertakings (protection of employment) regulations (TUPE) which were updated on 31 January 2014.
-TUPE applies to organisations of all sizes and protect employees' rights when the business they work for transfers to a new employer, or when businesses are merged, sold or bought.
+It's important to understand country-specific laws and policies.
+For example, all businesses in the United Kingdom are required to comply with the Transfer of Undertakings (protection of employment) regulations (TUPE) which were updated on 31 January 2014.
+TUPE applies to UK organisations of all sizes and protect employees' rights when the business they work for transfers to a new employer, or when businesses are merged, sold or bought.
 The regulations also apply in outsourcing situations such as when a contract is put out to tender or when work is brought back in house.

 Failure to take these kind of regulations into account can mean running into difficulties further down the line.
 Some EMS companies may have direct experience in this area however it is vital that you seek professional advice yourself from the beginning.
-Even if no personnel are likely to be transferred under TUPE or made redundant, your HR department may still need to be involved in staff retraining, etc.
+Even if no personnel are likely to be made redundant, your HR department may still need to be involved in staff retraining, etc.